proteomicsunitcrg/qsample-server/readme.md

 We thank the following people for their assistance in the development of this pipeline:

-Eduard Sabidó (@edunivers), Cristina Chiva, Eva Borràs, Guadalupe Espadas, Olga Pastor, Enrique Alonso, Selena Fernández.
+Eduard Sabidó, Cristina Chiva, Eva Borràs, Guadalupe Espadas, Olga Pastor, Enrique Alonso, Selena Fernández.

-## Citations
-..